WorldHealthOrganization/app/docs/ROADMAP.md

 * All content & assets required for submission to Apple App Store and Google Play Store (see issues for [text assets](https://github.com/WorldHealthOrganization/app/issues/188) and [image assets](https://github.com/WorldHealthOrganization/app/issues/187))
 * Confirmed informational content & organization of that content included in app
 * Any legal requirements for submission to app stores & legal review
-* Account information/access from WHO to submit app on behalf of their accounts
+* Account information/access from WHO to submit app on behalf of their accounts (also needed for code signing)

 Other notes on v0.1: